 So, if you’ve felt your heart rate quicken or slow down along with the pace of a song, you aren’t imagining it.
 Numerous studies have shown how hearing music can affect both your breathing and your heart rate.
 Songs with a fast tempo can cause these systems to speed up, and, as you might guess, slower tempos can be associated with slower breathing and heart rate.

 Why support Musicians On Call?

 During this global pandemic, patients and local caregivers are feeling more stress and isolation in the hospital than ever before.
-Musicians On Call works to alleviate some of those feelings by bringing music to patients in healthcare facilities, and we want to help.
+Musicians On Call works to alleviate some of those feelings by bringing music to patients in healthcare facilities.

-In addition to the donation Ally and iHeartRadio are making to Musicians On Call, we’re also teaming up with them to give the gift of music to the dedicated healthcare workers on the frontlines through Healthcare Heroes eCards.
-We will donate up to 5,000 songs to healthcare workers, which fans can send directly during each of the iHeartRadio Concerts for the Community.
+In addition to the donation Ally and iHeartRadio made to Musicians On Call, we also teamed up with them to give the gift of music to the dedicated healthcare workers on the frontlines through Healthcare Heroes eCards.
+We donated up to 5,000 songs, sent by fans directly during each of the iHeartRadio Concerts for the Community, to healthcare workers.